Seeking the Groundhog’s Shadow: Revisiting and Grading Last Year’s Gov Tech Innovations

-Every year, we wait with bated breath for a groundhog to predict whether we’ll be moving forward into a new season of growth and life…or staying, frozen and sluggish, in winter.
-Around the country, government entities are also looking forward to a season of unprecedented new life.
+Every year, we wait with bated breath for a groundhog to predict whether we’ll be moving forward into a new season.
+Wait…does that sound familiar?

 Last year about this time, I acted as a sort of Punxsutawney Phil to prognosticate about 2018 trends in government IT.
 Now, we’re retracing our steps (much like Bill Murray) and answering the question: Is it a new day in government technology?
 Or is everything coming around again?